 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 The annual Running of the Bulls takes place in Pamplona in July.
 Participating in the running of the bulls is dangerous.
 Each year, a number of participants are seriously injured and deaths have occurred over the years.
 Some Australians jump off fountains during the festivities in Pamplona.
 This has resulted in severe injuries and death.
 Your travel insurance may not cover you if you participate in the running of the bulls or jumping from fountains.
 You should carefully check the details of your insurance policy.

 During summer, some areas of Spain, including the Balearic Island of Ibiza, are popular party destinations.
 We recommend you read our travel bulletin Partying Overseas for tips on partying safely.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Spain, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Spain, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before you travel.
+Research laws before travelling, especially for an extended stay.